NBizzell/time-lapse-crystals/Lesson-2/worksheet1.md

 Combined together this gives the full command: `raspistill -o /home/pi/timelapse/class%02d.jpg -tl 2000 -t 60000`

-1. Again at the command line or LXTerminal type the command
+###Take the pictures

-`raspistill -o /home/pi/timelapse/class%02d.jpg -tl 2000 -t 60000`
+1. At the command line or LXTerminal type the command `raspistill -o /home/pi/timelapse/class%02d.jpg -tl 2000 -t 60000`
 1. A preview image should appear on the screen for the duration of the command running.
 1. Wait for the command to finish running (you may wish to walk past the camera slowly ocasionally to add interest to your pictures)